Scotiabank phishing page revealed

 The attacker aims to:

-• Steal the victim’s Banco BPM online banking credentials (user ID and password)
+• Steal the victim’s ASB online banking credentials (Login ID and Password)

-• Obtain the victim’s phone number (for SIM swapping or to trigger OTP messages)
+• Obtain the victim’s phone number, which can be used for SIM swapping or to intercept SMS-based two-factor authentication codes

 Red flags to watch for:

-• Suspicious URL: The pages are hosted on domains that are not bancobpm.it or any official Banco BPM domain.
-Legitimate Banco BPM online banking is accessed through the bank’s official website.
+• Suspicious URL: The page is hosted on a domain that is not asbhawaii.com or any official American Savings Bank domain.
+Legitimate ASB online banking is accessed through the bank’s official website.
 Always check the address bar.

-• Unsolicited login request: Banco BPM does not send emails or messages with links requiring customers to log in and provide this level of information to resolve account issues.
+• Unsolicited login request: American Savings Bank does not send emails or messages with links requiring customers to log in to resolve account issues.
+Customers should always access online banking by typing the official URL directly or using the official mobile app.

 What to do if you encounter this:

-• If you are a Banco BPM customer, always access online banking by typing bancobpm.it directly into your browser or by using the official Banco BPM mobile app.
+• If you are an American Savings Bank customer, always access online banking by typing asbhawaii.com directly into your browser or by using the official ASB mobile app.

-• Report the phishing pages to Banco BPM’s fraud team.
+• Report the phishing page to ASB’s fraud department.

 Why this scam is effective: